Scanning Lecture Notes – Compression

 1828 lossy.djvu

-Both Zip (Deflate) and LZW are general purpose compressions, hence it’s not surprising they perform worst.
-The old Group 4 performs considerable well, but if left behind the modern options of JBIG2 an DjVu.
+Both Zip (Deflate) and LZW are general-purpose compressions, so it’s not surprising they perform worst.
+The old Group 4 performs considerably well, but it is left behind by the modern options of JBIG2 and DjVu.
 The JBIG2 encoding I did was lossy (I had some problems with the lossless one), and it compared to the lossless DjVu file.
-The lossy DjVu encoding surpassed the JBIG2, but not by far.
+The lossy DjVu encoding surpassed JBIG2, but not by far.

 Conclusion

-Using the XSane (or probably any other scanning software) PDF creation, is a waste of bits.
-The just use the wrong tools for the job, and the PDF produced is way too large.
-DjVu is the best choice for lossless compression, but the difference between lossy and lossless are perceptually negligible.
+Using XSane’s (or probably any other scanning software’s) PDF creation is a waste of bits.
+They just use the wrong tools for the job, and the PDF produced is way too large.
+DjVu is the best choice for lossless compression, but the difference between lossy and lossless is perceptually negligible.
 If you must use PDF, I suggest going for JBIG2.
-If you’re fine with DjVu go for the lossless (as the difference in bytes isn’t big).
+If you’re fine with DjVu, go for lossless (as the difference in bytes isn’t big).

 Further Work

-I’ve assumed at this part that I have black and white images.
-I’ve relied to simple conversion from gray-scale, which doesn’t always perform as well as it should.
-It looks like using ImageMagick and some smart filter, better color separation can be achieved, especially when notes are written with a pen with a non-black ink.
+I’ve assumed at this point that I have black-and-white images.
+I’ve relied on simple conversion from grayscale, which doesn’t always perform as well as it should.
+It looks like, using ImageMagick and some smart filter, better color separation can be achieved, especially when notes are written with a pen with non-black ink.

 Update: I’ve posted my results in Scanning Lecture Notes – Separating Colors.

-The other, less significant, issue is deskewing, e.g. aligning, the scanned images automatically.
+The other, less significant, issue is deskewing, e.g., automatically aligning the scanned images.
 This should remove small tilts introduced while scanning (and while writing).

 I plan to cover both topics in the following posts.

-Update 2012-10-12: The lossless DjVU creation command was missing -a 0.
-Fixing that resulted in minor file size changes for the lossless.djvu, and as such, I took the liberty of not updating the figures.
+Update 2012-10-12: The lossless DjVu creation command was missing -a 0.
+Fixing that resulted in minor file size changes for lossless.djvu, and as such, I took the liberty of not updating the figures.

 Leave a Reply